 Bacterial Endocarditis in Children

-Bacterial endocarditis is an infection of the lining of the heart (endocardium), and
+Bacterial endocarditis is an infection of the inner lining of the heart (endocardium),

-the heart valves.
-It doesn't occur very often, but when it does, it can cause serious
+or the heart valves.
+It doesn't occur in children very often, but when it does, it

 - Dental work, such as professional teeth cleaning

 - Surgery to remove the tonsils or adenoids